freesk/react-time-tracker/README.md

 - Calculating of earning is needed
 - Billable vs non billable records
 - Bootstrap cannot handle the export modal tabs without bugs on its own, therefore a component that handles them must be created
+- Update the repo so the the client and server are treated as submodules